ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 **What We Learned?**

-1. Get to a medium point in the different visions of the project
+1. Get to a medium point in the different visions of the idea for the project

-2. Select a specific day an hour in which we will have our weekly meeting.
+2. Select a specific day and hour in which we will have our weekly meeting.

-3. Assign specific tasks of each sprint to the members of the group.
+3. We should assign specific tasks of each sprint to the members of the group.

+4. The use of software like Trello or the Kanban System is really helpful for team organization.

+#Planning for next Sprint 1 phase:

+**Sprint I: App GUI Design and DBMS instance**

+*Due Date: ​September 29, 2015*

+1. ER Mapping and DBMS instance setup on Heroku server

+2. Common Use Case descriptions for all users

+3. Site Map development

+4. Elaboration of the Brand Guidelines

+5. Description and planification of User Interfaces

+6. Client-side wireframe designs

+7. Wireframe evaluations

+8. Elaboration of Project Development Plan for Sprint II

+9. Gantt chart updates